wp-plugins/easy-coming-soon/readme.txt

 = 1.0 =
 1. Description field is now editable with html content.
-2. Subscriber notify feature is added.
+2. Subscriber notification feature is added.

 = 0.92 =
 1. Fixed a small bug with Font Selection